DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 And slowly, the world began to change.

-Not the physical world—the same cracked streets, the same decaying buildings, the same ever-present sense of decay and neglect.
+Not the physical worldâ€”the same cracked streets, the same decaying buildings, the same ever-present sense of decay and neglect.

 But the world as Jason perceived it.